pranavpd24/Multithreaded-File-Downloader/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for feedback or improvements.

 ## Contact
-For questions or suggestions, feel free to contact [your email or GitHub profile link].
+For questions or suggestions, feel free to contact digraskarpranav@gmail.com.